nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * Deletes the 2nd and 3rd contacts in the address book.

 <div markdown="span" class="alert alert-warning">:rotating_light: **Important Note:**
-The `batch` `range` operation are transactions, it will fail due to one command executed failed and the error message of that error command will show, no data will modify or save.
+The `range` operation is transactional, either all changes succeed or all changes fail (should an operation within `range` fails).
+Any error message shown is from the failing operation.
 </div>

 ### Chaining Commands: `chain`